-The per capita income in Monmouth Junction in 2010 was $41,388, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $165,552 for a family of four.
+The per capita income in Monmouth Junction in 2018 was $58,173, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $232,692 for a family of four.

 Monmouth Junction is an extremely ethnically-diverse town.
 The people who call Monmouth Junction home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monmouth Junction residents report their race to be Asian, followed by White.
-Important ancestries of people in Monmouth Junction include German, Irish, Brazilian, and English.
+Important ancestries of people in Monmouth Junction include Italian, English, Scottish, Irish, and Polish.

 The most common language spoken in Monmouth Junction is English.
 Other important languages spoken here include Langs. of India and Other Asian languages.